 The word “Ujjayi Pranayama” made from the Sanskrit prefix “ud” (उद्) and “Ji” (जि): “ujji” (उज्जि), Ujjayi (उज्जायी), which means “Victory”, “one who is victorious”.
 Thus the Ujjayi breath means “victorious breath”.
 In this breathing exercise, the process of Inhalation (breath in) and exhalation (breathe out) are both done through the nostrils.
 During the process of Inhalation (breath in or Poorak) the “ocean-like sound” is formed by moving the glottis as air passes in and out.

 The sound is produced because of the friction of air within the throat; a typical sound like the ocean is made.
 (The sound is completely different from the sound emitted from the larynx) thence, the Pranayama is termed as Ujjayi Pranayama.
-By this it is also called as “Sound Breath” or “Ocean sound breath”.
+By this, it is also called as “Sound Breath” or “Ocean sound breath”.

 As the throat passage is narrowed thus, too, is that the airway, the passage of air through that creates a “rushing” sound.
 The length and speed of the breath are controlled by the diaphragm, the strengthening of that is, in part, and the aim of Ujjayi Pranayama.
-The inhalations and exhalations area unit equal in period, and area unit controlled in a very manner that causes no distress to the professional person.
+The inhalations and exhalations area unit equal in a period, and area unit controlled in a very manner that causes no distress to the professional person.
 Ujjayi Pranayama helps to equalization and calming the breath that will increase the action of oxygenation and build internal body heat.

 In Ancient days some Yog Rishi’s mentioned that by Ujjayi Pranayama Yogis can melt the snow.

-How to Perform Ujjayi Pranayama: –
+How to Perform Ujjayi Pranayama

 - Sit in any meditative pose like Padmasana (Lotus pose) with eye closed and try to keep your spine erect.